redpanda-ai/meerkat_webservice_schema/ROADMAP.md

 			* timeline with milestones

 2.  v1.1.0 (due 3/31)
-	A. Begins 3/1 - Work with Program Management
+	* Begins 3/1 - Work with Program Management
 		* Assist with complete schedule for v1.1.0 release
 			* thoughtful plan
 			* list tasks
 			* list dependencies
 			* timeline with milestones
-	B. Due 3/31 - Think of a way to process set of "deep clean" regular expressions.
+	* Due 3/31 - Think of a way to process set of "deep clean" regular expressions.
 		* Each bundle of regex expressions will serve as a merchant classifier
 		* Nikhil is heading up a team of interns and data analysts to build it in Q1 and Q2.